paultyng/terraform-provider-unifi/docs/data-sources/radius_profile.md

 ### Optional

 - `name` (String) The name of the RADIUS profile to look up.
 Defaults to `Default`.
-- `site` (String) The name of the site the radius profile is associated with.
+- `site` (String) The name of the site the RADIUS profile is associated with.

 ### Read-Only